 The pectoralis (pecs) is a fan shaped, thick muscle of the chest..
 It is located deep to (behind) the breast.

-Primarily horizontal, it originates at the sternum (chest bone), the clavicular junction (where the sternum meets the clavical) and inserts into the humerous (upper arm bone).
-Vertically it attaches to the clavical (collar bone), to the cartilage of the ribs and the fascia of the upper obliques (stomach muscle).
+Primarily horizontal, it originates at the sternum (chest bone), the clavicular junction (where the sternum meets the clavicle) and inserts into the humerus (upper arm bone).
+Vertically it attaches to the clavicle (collar bone), to the cartilage of the ribs and the fascia of the upper obliques (stomach muscle).

-It's major function is to internally rotate, extend and adduct the humerous.
+It's major function is to internally rotate, extend and adduct (pull together) the upper arm (humerus).

 The pectoralis can increase it's size at a greater rate than other muscles because of their shape and thickness.
 They are a major contributor in pulling the shoulders forward, rounding them, if left unchecked.
 To avoid this, the upper back muscles must be strengthened.